LispCookbook/cl-cookbook/gui.md

 > [Nuklear] is a minimal-state, immediate-mode graphical user interface toolkit written in ANSI C and licensed under public domain.
 It was designed as a simple embeddable user interface for application and does not have any dependencies, a default render backend or OS window/input handling but instead provides a highly modular, library-based approach, with simple input state for input and draw commands describing primitive shapes as output.
 So instead of providing a layered library that tries to abstract over a number of platform and render backends, it focuses only on the actual UI.

-its Lisp binding is [Bodge-Nuklear][bodge-nuklear], and its higher level companions [bodge-ui](ones) and [bodge-ui-window](https://github.com/borodust/bodge-ui-window).
+its Lisp binding is [Bodge-Nuklear][bodge-nuklear], and its higher level companions [bodge-ui](https://github.com/borodust/bodge-ui) and [bodge-ui-window](https://github.com/borodust/bodge-ui-window).

-Nuklear is fully skinnable.
-It is particularly well suited for games, or for applications where you want to create new controls.
+Unlike traditional UI frameworks, Nuklear allows the developer to take over the rendering loop or the input management.
+This might require more setup, but it makes Nuklear particularly well suited for games, or for applications where you want to create new controls.